poloarol/snakemake-methylseq/README.md

 - Work on the format conversion between abismal and bwa-meth
 - Fix errors from rules `entropy` and `avg_meth_level_region`
 - Provide PC plots for contamination of samples
+- Add notes on updating the config file
+- Add documentation on rules and their purpose